-- Every semester, the BFA program assesses student studio work through critiques that are separate from coursework.
-A blended group of faculty members, graduate students, and peers review BFA student in all areas.
+• Every semester, the BFA program assesses student studio work through critiques that are separate from coursework.
+A blended group of faculty members and peers review BFA student in all areas.
 Assessment rubrics include technical development, strength in visual expression, media approach to enhance idea, communication skills, experimentation/growth, and presentation skills ranging from 1-5.
-All BFAs passed their critique evaluations this year. - Overall grades are above average.
+All BFAs passed their critique evaluations this year.

+• Overall grades are above average.
 Students in this program are required to maintain a 3.0 average GPA in all School of Art coursework.
 Students are not permitted to enter the program with a GPA below 3.0, and they cannot graduate with the Studio Art BFA degree with a GPA below 3.0.

-- Effective Fall 2021, BFA & BA committees merged to form the Undergraduate Programs in Studio Art Committee, with four members, each serving three-year terms.
+• Effective Fall 2021, BFA & BA committees merged to form the Undergraduate Programs in Studio Art Committee, with four members, each serving three-year terms.
 Committee chair serves a two-year term and must have at least one year of experience as a committee member.
-Chairs may serve up to two consecutive terms. - The program is reviewing recommendations offered in Spring 2023 that the committee be reduced in faculty members based on the hire of a dedicated academic advisor for the School of Art established in the Spring of '23, Jessica Park. - New required course, ARTS 4993: Studio Art BFA Capstone, ran for the second time in Spring 2023, team-taught by three faculty members: including Undergraduate Programs in Studio Art Committee Chair Neil Callander, Undergraduate Programs in Studio Art Committee member Jean Schmitt, and Assistant Gallery Director / Instructor, Maryam Amirvaghefi.
+Chairs may serve up to two consecutive terms.

+• ARTS 4993: Studio Art BFA Capstone, ran for the third time in Spring 2024.
+It was previously team-taught by three faculty members.
+This section of Spring 2024 was taught by one faculty member, Adrienne Callander.
 All enrolled students participated in the BFA Capstone Exhibition, which meets the degree requirement of a public exhibition of artwork.
-The Capstone exhibition was displayed throughout the Studio & Design Center as a culminating exhibition in the Spring of '23 offering increased space to each artist to share work in comparison with previous years.
-This was a large cohort of BFA capstone participants, with 18 students participating in the culminating exhibition for the degree. - In Fall 2022, there were 35 declared Studio Art BFA majors in the School of Art.
-Between Fall 2022 and Spring 2023, 28 new applicants were accepted into the program.
-We anticipate a BFA population of 51 students for Fall of 2023.
-This will represent a 31% growth in our BFA enrollment. - Studio Art's move to new facilities at the Studio & Design Center in January of 2023 has offered the resources that all of our BFA students in studio art have dedicated studio space to support their research and academic goals.
+The Capstone exhibition was displayed throughout the Studio & Design Center as a culminating exhibition in the Spring of '24 - offering increased space to each artist to share work in comparison with previous years.
+This was a large cohort of BFA capstone participants, with 22 students participating, that is four more than the previous year, in the culminating exhibition for the degree.
+Adrienne Callander organized a day trip to Kansas City for the students enrolled in Capstone.
+The day trip consisted of a visit to the Charlotte Street Foundation and the Nerman Museum.
+Students learned about career and connection resources available to artists and were able to engage with artwork at the forefront of the field.

+• In Fall 2023, there were 51 declared Studio Art BFA majors in the School of Art.
+Between Fall 2022 and Spring 2024, 24 new applicants were accepted into the program.
+We anticipate a BFA population of 53 students for Fall of 2024.
+After our largest class yet graduating in Spring of 2024, the fact that our enrollment remains steady is a big accomplishment.